eduMFA/eduMFA/doc/configuration/useridresolvers.rst

 .. index:: HTTP resolver, resolver, api, http

-Starting with version 3.4 the HTTP resolver is available to retrieve user information from any kind of web service API. privacyIDEA issues a request to the target service and expects a JSON object in return.
+Starting with version 3.4 the HTTP resolver is available to retrieve user information from any kind of web service API. eduMFA issues a request to the target service and expects a JSON object in return.
 The configuration of the HTTP resolver sets the details of the request in the ``Request Mapping`` as well as the mapping of the obtained information as a ``Response Mapping``.

 .. figure:: images/http_resolver.png
    :width: 500

-The ``Request Mapping`` is used to build the request issued to the remote API from privacyIDEA's user information.
+The ``Request Mapping`` is used to build the request issued to the remote API from eduMFA's user information.
 For example an endpoint definition::

    POST /get-user